Header Image

 Other messenger substances, the hormones, slowly transmit their effect via the bloodstream to more distant target organs (e.g. adrenaline, cortisol, estradiol, insulin, testosterone, thyroxine, triiodothyronine).

-Neurotransmitters are synthesized in the cytosol of the cell nucleus, packaged in vesicles and transported via the microtubules through the axons to the nerve terminals where the transmitting synapses are located.
-The transport speed in the axons varies depending on the substance and is up to 5 µm/second = approx. 40 cm/day.3
+Neurotransmitters are usually synthesized in the cytosol of the cell nucleus, packaged in vesicles and transported via the microtubules through the axons to the nerve terminals where the transmitting synapses are located.
+The transport speed in the axons varies depending on the substance and is up to 5 µm/second = approx. 40 cm/day.4 Some neurotransmitters are only synthesized on demand at the axon terminals (e.g. endocannabinoids).

-The neurotransmitters are released from the nerve terminals into the synaptic cleft in response to an action potential by the vesicles connecting to the membrane.
-The synaptic cleft is between 20 and 40 nm wide.4
+In response to the action potential, the neurotransmitters are released from the nerve terminals into the synaptic cleft as the vesicles connect with the membrane.
+The synaptic cleft is between 20 and 40 nm wide.6

-In the synaptic cleft, they dock onto postsynaptic receptors and thereby open ion channels, which can trigger a new action potential in the receiving cell.
+In the synaptic cleft, they dock onto postsynaptic (rarely also “retrogradely” onto presynaptic, such as endocannabinoids and nitric oxide) receptors and thereby open ion channels, which can trigger a new action potential in the receiving cell.

-Neurotransmitters that are not reabsorbed diffuse into the extracellular space and from there can trigger D2 autoreceptors of the sending cell or receptors or transporters of other cells.
+Neurotransmitters that are not reabsorbed diffuse into the extracellular space and can trigger autoreceptors of the sending cell or receptors or transporters of other cells from there.

 The purpose of chemical signal transmission by neurotransmitters is the filtering and modulation of signals and the possibility of amplifying the signal to be transmitted.